 During the 2015 playoffs, the Triplets continued their offensive mastery.
 Kucherov was third in the NHL with 10 playoff goals, trailing only linemate, Johnson and Patrick Kane of the Chicago Blackhawks.
 He was tied with Kane for the 4th most assists with 12 and had one less point that Johnson and Kane for total points in the playoffs.

 Four years removed from playing in the World Juniors 18 and Under Tournament, Kucherov is turning into a sold 30 + NHL goal scorer.
 He has become one of the most reliable offensive weapons on the Tampa Bay roster that includes a genuine superstar in Stamkos.
-If Ben Bishop wasn’t having a stellar year, Kucherov would be the odds on favorite for the team MVP.
+If Ben Bishop wasn’t having a stellar start to the season in 2015, Kucherov would be the odds on favorite for the team MVP by mid-season.

 There is still room for Kucherov to improve his game.
 Tampa Bay fans have seen tremendous gains in his defensive work especially in the neutral zone.
 His puck handling skills have continued to amaze and the confidence he shows in his shot grows with each game.
 He may not be a household name outside of Tampa but Kucherov has made significant progress in his game and before too long should be a perennial all-star in the NHL.